JGoutin/compilertools/readme.md

 * API autodetection: Done (openMP, opeenACC, Intel Cilk Plus)
 * Unit test (pytest): Done
 * Continuous integration: Done
-* x86/amd64 CPUID : Done
+* x86 CPUID : Done
 * Extended configuration: Done
-* PIP autodetection: Done but untested
+* PIP autodetection: Done
+* Documentation with sphinx and readthedoc: To do

 ## Ideas & possibles futures features

-* Ability to auto-enable "Current-architecture optimized compilation" with *pip* when installing from sources.
 * Ability to force the use of an API (openMP, ...)
 * Add it as an option in *setuptools* (or eventually merge it in *setuptools*).
 * Since this module get many informations on CPU, give possibility to users to access them easily as a dict.

-## How to contribute ?

-* Tweak compilers options.
 * Add support for more compilers (Intel, Clang, ...).
 The aim is to support all compilers availables with *distutils* and *numpy.distutils*.
 * Add support for more processors (ARM, ARM64, ...).